Code Prediction by Feeding Trees to Transformers: Implementation and Datasets

 \subsection{Implementation}

-\paragraph{Transformers} For the models that use Transformers (\SrcSeq, \RootPath, \DFS), we adapt the Pytorch implementation~\footnote{\url{https://github.com/graykode/gpt-2-Pytorch}.
-We do not use positional encoding.
-Refer to Appendix~\ref{sec:posenc} for the explanation.} of GPT-2 small~\citep{radford2019language-gpt2}.
-We use six Transformer blocks, six heads in each block, number of context = 1000, and embedding dimension = 300.
-We borrow other hyperparameters from \citet{radford2019language-gpt2}.
-We limit the token vocabulary size to 100k, which covers over 90\%~ of the tokens used in the training dataset.
-For \RootPath, we limit the maximum length of the path from leaf node to root to be 13, which covers over 90\%~ of the nodes.
+\paragraph{Transformers} For the models that use Transformers (\SrcSeq, \RootPath, \DFS, \TreeRel), we adapt the Pytorch implementation~\footnote{\url{https://github.com/graykode/gpt-2-Pytorch.}} of GPT-2 small~\cite{radford2019language-gpt2}.
+We use six Transformer blocks, six heads in each block, $n\_ctx = 1000$, and $embedding\_dim = 300$.
+We borrow other hyperparameters from \cite{radford2019language-gpt2}.
+We limit the token vocabulary size to 100k, which covers over 90\% of the tokens used in the training dataset.
+For \RootPath, we limit the maximum length of the path from leaf node to root to be 13, which covers over 90\% of the nodes.
 For any path longer than 13, we keep the nodes closest to the leaf, and truncate the nodes near the root.

+In our implementation, we did not use positional encoding~\cite{vaswani2017attention} or positional embedding~\cite{radford2019language-gpt2} to provide extra positional information over elements since our early trials with \LeafSeq suggested positional embedding is rather hurting than helping.
+This is also supported by the claims in \cite{Irie_2019} that positional encoding does not help for language modeling.
+Recently, \cite{shiv2019novel} tried to introduce tree structures to Transformer models via positional encoding.
+However, their relative improvement is small compared to what we see with tree-relational prior in Section~\ref{sec:evaluation}.